 - Solar Impulse is a milestone project in the history of exploration, innovation, inspiration and pioneering spirit.
 With an airplane of perpetual endurance, capable of flying day and night, Solar Impulse is a demonstration of renewable energy and clean technologies.

-Scientists from the Nestlé Research Center monitored a three day simulation flight in Dübendorf, Switzerland, to understand what factors contribute to pilots’ nutritional needs.
+During simulation flights made with both pilots in Dübendorf (Switzerland) in 2012 and 2013, our NRC scientists monitored what factors contribute to pilots’ nutritional needs.
 These included eating habits, taste preferences, energy levels and hydration requirements.
-Researchers evaluated product packaging to make them easier for pilots to use, open and eat.
-They also examined conditions and space in the mock cockpit.
+NRC researchers evaluated product packaging to make them easier for pilots to use, open and eat, and examined conditions and space in the mock cockpit.

 “We looked at digestive comfort, hydration and protein balance,” said Amira Kassis, Project Leader for Energy and Metabolic Health at the Nestlé Research Center.
 “We are learning a great deal about nutrition in these special circumstances.”

 Nestlé will design individual menu plans for each pilot taking part in the day-and-night round-the-world flight.
 The aim is to offer nutritious and tasty food which stays fresh and is easily stored in confined spaces in the aircraft.
 Nestlé will include some of its existing products, as well as fruit and dairy produce.

 Nestlé’s packaging experts will adapt the products’ packaging to protect them from fluctuating cabin temperatures and barometric pressure changes and make them easier to use.

 During the simulation flight, Nestlé scientists measured pilots’ energy levels using a specialised method which assesses respiratory gases.
 They examined body hydration using blood and urine samples.
 Pilots sampled food provided by Nestlé and completed questionnaires to indicate their food preferences.